Contents

 Q2.
 Can I let AI Pro run 100x futures?

 Technically yes — AI Pro inherits the main account's futures permission.
-But we strongly advise against it.
+But strongly advise against it.
 The liquidation window on 100x is only a few percent.
-AI's 1.8-second response latency plus the occasional hallucination, layered into that window, is close to certain death.
+AI's second-scale response latency plus the occasional hallucination, layered into that window, is close to certain death.
 Binance's own Beta-era guidance is also "start with spot and low-leverage futures (≤5x)."

 Q3.
 Can the 5 models run at the same time?